 MESAJE de 8 Martie Ziua Femeii în engleză.
-Ziua Mamei – Felicitări şi urări în limba engleză
+Ziua Mamei - Felicitări şi urări în limba engleză | Ziarul Unirea

 I do not love you with my heart but with my soul.
 Because one day my heart will stop to beat and my soul will burn always for you.

-Citeşte şi: Mesaje de 8 Martie pentru femei • Texte cu URĂRI, FELICITĂRI, SMS-uri personalizate pentru mame, soție, iubită, prietenă, profesoare, învățătoare, dirigintă, șefă, cumnată, fină, directoare şi colegă.
-Mesaje de 8 martie haioase și amuzante
+Citeşte şi: Mesaje de 8 Martie pentru femei • Texte cu URĂRI, FELICITĂRI, SMS-uri personalizate pentru mame, soție, iubită, prietenă, profesoare, învățătoare, dirigintă, șefă, cumnată, fină, directoare şi colegă

 Memories sometimes behave in a crazy way.
 They leave u alone, when u are in a crowd & when u are alone they stand along with u like a crowd.